pilancilab/convex_nn/README.md

-# Exact convex solvers for two-layer ReLU neural networks
+# Convex optimization for two-layer ReLU neural networks

 In this repository, we provide two distinct implementations to optimize two-layer ReLU neural networks.
 Particularly, we utilize the exact convex formulations introduced in [1].
 Then, we optimize this equivalent architecture both via the interior point solvers in CVXPY and optimizers in PyTorch.